 Cauliflower is an important ingredient in this recipe because it adds creaminess as well as incredible nutrition.

-The vanilla in this milkshake supports the flavor.
+The vanilla in this smoothie supports the flavor.
 I sometimes use vanilla paste because it is much stronger in flavor than vanilla extract, but you can use vanilla extract.
 Taste-test and add more if you want a stronger vanilla flavor in your shake.

 The chocolate chips are dark chocolate mini chips.
 Or you can use cacao nibs, little crunchy bits of cacao.
 Cacao is the form of chocolate that is considered a super food.
 It contributes mood-boosting magnesium, immune-boosting antioxidants, and energy-boosting caffeine.